jonnonz1/nz-statute-book/acts/public/1996/financial-transactions-reporting-act-1996.md

   (d) Be forwarded, in writing, to the Commissioner at Police National Headquarters at Wellington—
     (i) By way of facsimile transmission; or
     (ii) By such other means (including, without limitation, electronic mail or other similar means of communication) as may be agreed from time to time between the Commissioner and the financial institution concerned.
-(3) Notwithstanding paragraph (a) or paragraph (ca) or paragraph (d) of subsection (2) of this section, where the urgency of the situation requires, a suspicious transaction report may be made orally to any member of the Police authorised for the purpose by the Commissioner, but in any such case the financial institution shall, as soon as practicable, forward to the Commissioner a suspicious transaction report that complies with the requirements of subsection (2) of this section.
+(3) Notwithstanding paragraph (a) or paragraph (ca) or paragraph (d) of subsection (2) of this section, where the urgency of the situation requires, a suspicious transaction report may be made orally to any Police employee authorised for the purpose by the Commissioner, but in any such case the financial institution shall, as soon as practicable, forward to the Commissioner a suspicious transaction report that complies with the requirements of subsection (2) of this section.
-(4) The Commissioner may confer the authority to receive a suspicious transaction report under subsection (3) of this section on any specified member of the Police or on members of the Police of any specified rank or class, or on any member or members of the Police for the time being holding any specified office or specified class of offices.
+(4) The Commissioner may confer the authority to receive a suspicious transaction report under subsection (3) on any specified Police employee or on Police employees of any level of position, or on any Police employees for the time being holding any specified office or specified class of offices.

 ### 16 Auditors may report suspicious transactions
-Notwithstanding any other enactment or any rule of law, any person who, in the course of carrying out the duties of that person's occupation as an auditor, has reasonable grounds to suspect, in relation to any transaction,—may report that transaction to any member of the Police.
+Notwithstanding any other enactment or any rule of law, any person who, in the course of carrying out the duties of that person's occupation as an auditor, has reasonable grounds to suspect, in relation to any transaction,—may report that transaction to any Police employee.
   (a) That the transaction is or may be relevant to the investigation or prosecution of any person for a money laundering offence; or
   (b) That the transaction is or may be relevant to the enforcement of the Proceeds of Crime Act 1991,—